zhuaoyuRobo/zay_ws_public/README.md

 a Go2-class mobile robot with FAST-LIO, point-cloud localization, Nav2, and an optional learned locomotion controller.

-The public tree contains algorithm code and generic interfaces only.
+The public tree contains algorithm code and generic interfaces，related yaml parameters only.
 It does not contain laboratory identities, host addresses, device serials, real-world maps, recorded data, policy weights, vendor SDK binaries, or calibrated robot parameters.